You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more.

 [39:38]

-Eventually, they began to argue using harsh words and, in the end, wound up quarreling with each other.
+Eventually, They began to argue using hash words and in the end wound up quarreling with each other.
 After the argument was over, Seppo said to me, you and I are close friends, practicing together with one mind.
 Our friendship is not shallow.
 Why didn't you help me when I was arguing with that man?
-So friends should be helpful.
+So friends should be helped.
 Friends.
 I think that is true.
-But at that time, I could do nothing but feel small, holding my hands and bowing my head.
+But at that time, I could do nothing but feel small, holding my hands and bowing my head."
 So he couldn't apologize that he didn't help him in his friend's argument.

 [40:42]